BrokenSource/BrokenSource/Readme.md

 $ python ./brakeit
 ```

-And done, you can now run `broken` and see all available commands: compile, release and run projects with ease!
+And done, you can now run `broken` and see all available commands 🚀

 - Head back to the *Project* you want to run for further instructions 🍷